No small business owner wants to have to deal with a crisis.

 This attitude motivates your team members to perform at their best, easily going beyond established standards to achieve incredible results.

-Because of your positive attitude, people are more willing to offer you suggestions and feedback and this helps you to get to a solution faster.
+Because of your positive attitude, people are more willing to offer you ideas, suggestions and feedback and this helps you to get to a solution faster.

 5. Creative Thinking